Starting A Charcoal Fire: Buying Guide, Reviews, And Ratings Of Tools To Do It Properly

 The Looftlighter is a real boy toy.
 It is a hair drier flamethrower hybrid.
 Just make a pile of coals (try to count them first or use a giant coffee can to measure a fixed amount), place the tip of the Looftlighter against the coals, and within 20 seconds you'll see sparks flying.
 Pull back a few inches, and in about a minute or two you have a ball of hot coals.
 Stir, and in about 15 minutes you're in biz.
 Looftlighter is an excellent way to start a chain of coals (there are occasions when you want to lay down a C-shaped chain of coals and light just one end).

-You need an outlet, and I don't think you want to use it in the rain.
-On the negative side, you don't have the convenient measuring tool of the chimney, you have to stir the coals, and you have to be careful where you place it when it is hot.
+On the minus side, you need an outlet, you don't want to use it in the rain, you don't have the convenient measuring tool of the chimney, you have to stir the coals, and you have to be careful where you place it when it is hot.
 Plus, it sounds like a leaf blower.

 The electric starter

 This is an electric coil similar to the coils on a hotplate.
 Pour a pile of charcoal in your grill and jam the coil into it and plug it in.
 As the coals ignite, remove the coil, and mix the unlit and lit coals together with a fireplace shovel.
 Make sure you place the hot coil on something that is not flammable until it cools.

 Then there's the real flame thrower.
 Connect it to a propane tank, hit the spark, and whoosh!
 Within a few minutes a whole bag of charcoal is glowing and that makes it popular on the competition circuit.
 And propane, unlike gasoline or lighter fluid, is flavorless and odorless when burnt.